 What are your wedding proposal packages?

 We have many different packages.
-If you just want us to help you come up with the proposal idea, that starts off at $99.
-If you want to hire us to coordinate your proposal, the investment starts off at $499 and the final cost depends on the idea.
+If you just want us to help you come up with the proposal idea, that’s $99 and if you want to hire us to coordinate your proposal, the investment starts off at $499 and the final cost depends on the idea.

 What types of romantic events do you plan and execute?